Globski/alx-backend-python/0x02-python_async_comprehension/README.md

 ## Description

-This project focuses on creating asynchronous generators and comprehensions using Python's `asyncio` module.
-The goal is to develop a series of coroutines that yield random numbers asynchronously, collect those numbers, and measure runtime.
-It demonstrates the use of asynchronous programming in Python, enabling efficient handling of tasks that involve waiting—such as fetching random numbers—while maintaining responsive and concurrent execution.
+This project focuses on creating asynchronous generators and comprehensions using Python's asyncio module.
+The goal is to develop a set of coroutines that asynchronously generate random numbers, collect those numbers, and measure runtime.
+It demonstrates the use of asynchronous programming in Python to efficiently handle tasks that involve waiting - such as fetching random numbers - while maintaining responsive and concurrent execution.

 ## Project Structure